bikashkumars/aws-architect/networking/readme.md

 # CIDR

+The CIDR block size must have a size between /16 and /28 range.

 CIDR has total 32bits, as each (x) has 8 bit, combine 4 x we will have 32 bit.

 x.x.x.x which is 8 * 4 = 32 bit  (each X has 8 bit and total we have 4 x/numbers)